-Clinical data with pimavanserin have been consistent with these preclinical data, observed in Study ACP-103-042 supports further investigation of pimavanserin in the treatment of subjects with major depressive disorder who have had an inadequate response to antidepressant therapy.
+Clinical data with pimavanserin have been consistent with these preclinical data, demonstrating efficacy in PDP and ADP with an acceptable tolerability and safety profile.

+Furthermore, the robustness of the clinical evidence for efficacy and favorable tolerability observed in Study ACP-103-042 supports further investigation of pimavanserin in the treatment of subjects with major depressive disorder who have had an inadequate response to antidepressant therapy.